The Informational Observer in Relational Quantum Mechanics: Conclusion

 \section{Conclusion}

 This article has addressed a central difficulty for RQM: how empirical confirmation can be sustained within a framework that defines any physical system as an observer.
-Without further criteria, such a minimal definition offers no guarantee that an observer's identity remains stable across time.
+Without further criteria, such a minimal definition does not by itself provide a way to determine when an observer's records constitute a stable evidential perspective across time.
 If outcomes cannot be treated as belonging to a single, coherent, time-extended standpoint, they cannot function as evidence, and observerhood itself becomes epistemically fragile.
 A related challenge concerns intersubjective agreement: in the absence of observer-independent facts, it is unclear how distinct perspectives can be brought into evidential alignment.
-We have argued that both problems can be met within a relational framework.
+We have argued that both problems can be resolved using our two-step model.

 By reconceiving the observer as a complementary two-part physical and informational structure and introducing a coherence criterion grounded in sequential weak values, we identify the conditions under which records form a coherent structure.
 This coherence allows outcomes to function as evidence for that observer.
-This coherence condition does not merely precede cross-perspective links; it supplies the missing justification for treating records as stable carriers of information across time.
+This coherence criterion does not merely precede cross-perspective links; it supplies the missing justification for treating records as stable carriers of information across time.
 Once this stability is established, CPL can operate non-circularly: coherent records can be accessed and verified by another observer without presupposing the very persistence they are meant to confirm.
 Empirical confirmation is thus recovered not as global agreement, but as a relational achievement grounded in structurally coherent perspectives.

-This model reinforces broader philosophical perspectives.
-It extends ontic structural realism \cite{ladyman2007every,french2014structure} by showing that the observer emerges from the underlying structural relations encoded in the quantum formalism.
-The I-observer is not an entity with fixed intrinsic properties, but a relational role defined by coherence across time.
-Observerhood is not assumed, it arises from a pattern of relations that holds the records together.
-The model also resonates with process philosophy \cite{whitehead1928process,rescher1996process}, particularly with the idea that reality is not composed of enduring substances, but of unfolding processes.
-In this view, observation is not a static event, but a temporally extended process that integrates multiple facts into a coherent whole.
-Thus, our position is not philosophically isolated.
-It is grounded in established metaphysical positions that already reject substance-based ontologies in favour of structural relations and fundamental processes.